How RP Check is built.

 The three verification states

-- ⚠Awaiting source verification (amber).The content is editorial paraphrase that hasn't yet cleared a verification check.
-You can still read it, but treat it as draft material until the dot turns green.
+- ⚠Awaiting source verification (amber).
+The content is editorial paraphrase that has not yet cleared a human-review check.
+It remains readable for context, but should be treated as draft material — and verified directly against the cited source — until the dot turns green.

 Where the data comes from